Tennis polo: History

-In 2004, the Tennis Director at Camp Awosting in Lakeside, Connecticut created the sport was developed as a diversion for his tennis players during a rainy summer; when the outdoor courts were largely rendered unusable.
-The game was one of a series of elaborate tennis hybrid games he created for his students, that were able to be played irrespective of the weather outside, usually indoors or on grass fields.
-The most popular of these games became known as toccer.
-At the insistence of his campers and with their help, they devised the first written rules of the sport later that summer.
+In 2004, the Tennis Director at Camp Awosting in Lakeside, Connecticut, Ron Bronson, created the sport of toccer as a diversion for his tennis players during a rainy summer.
+The outdoor tennis courts were largely unusable, so Bronson came up with a series of elaborate tennis hybrid games that could be played indoors or on grass fields.
+The most popular of these games was toccer, which is a combination of tennis and soccer.
+At the insistence of his campers and with their help, Bronson devised the first written rules of the sport later that summer.

-In 2010, the rules were modified dramatically at Windridge Camp at Teela-Wooket in Roxbury, Vermont.
-Players there discovered the sport and modified the rules to allow only goalkeepers to carry rackets.
-In this modified format, field players advance the ball by throwing it across the field (and into the goal.)
+In 2010, the rules were modified at Windridge Camp at Teela-Wooket in Roxbury, Vermont.
+Players discovered the sport and modified the rules to allow only goalkeepers to carry rackets.
+In this modified format, field players advance the ball by throwing it across the field (and into the goal).
 After a year of experimental rules testing, the governing body of Tennis Polo, the Tennis Polo Players Association (TPA), codified the Vermont format as the official format of toccer.

 Tennis Polo is the first field sport known to be invented by an African-American.
-The only other sport known to have been created by an African-American is Steer wrestling.
+The only other sport known to have been created by an African-American is steer wrestling.